MichalVasulka/DevOpsLab/README.md

 - deployment consistency (we start from clean images, image structure fully under developer control)
 - granularity of microservices (app modules are typically not that complex as monolithical app)
 - self healing, liveness probes
-- partial degradation (app works in general, just payment gateway microservice went down)
+- partial service degradation (app works in general, just payment gateway microservice went down)
 - target VM retains old app images - super easy rollback in cse of outage, we just spin up old good container
 - ability to limit resource usage for each container
-- easy automated app deployments
+- (easier) automated app deployments
 - allows for fast app lifecycle iteration
 - goes well with CI/CD build pipelines
 - scaling - Docker Swarm, Kubernetes
 - easy and quick rollback to older well functioning containers/images (including artefacts)
 - docker containers are relatively easy to build and run (this changes with kubernetes though)
 - provides level of abstraction - when expanding app functionality, we can create just new microservice -> thinking on API/microservice level
-- allows for easy combination of different technologies (app can have both express and flask backends, can use multiple separate DBs - Postreg + Mongo).
+- allows for easy combination of different technologies (app can have both express and flask backends, can use multiple separate DBs - Postgres, Mongo).
 If having multiple technologies within one project is good idea, that is another question.
 - app in container thinks it is running in regular VM (not entirely true, there are some docker specific directives app can call, such as ```host.docker.internal``` directive and Docker DNS), we can let app know it runs in container by injecting env variables
 - static security scanning of each image (easy to see vulnerabilities of you app in given build), we can see security vulnerabilities per image layer
 - app can be built by parts as Lego